-Whether you have fair credit or no credit at all, you may be wondering if there’s a credit card option available for you.
-The good news is there are credit cards options and exclusive offers available for a variety of circumstances.
-While fair credit is certainly better than bad credit, it will be harder to qualify for the more competitive cards that offer quality rewards and other perks.
-Begin building your credit with the credit card options we share at the end of this article to help you build your credit over time.
-It will pay off when you’re able to qualify for better credit card options in the future.
+Wondering if you can get a credit card with fair credit or no credit?
+Good news—there are credit cards options and exclusive offers available for a variety of circumstances.
+While fair credit is better than bad credit, you might find it challenging to snag the cards with top rewards.
+Start building your credit with the card choices we highlight at the end of this article.
+Over time, this effort will help you qualify for even better credit card deals down the road.

 What is Credit